 - Once removed from the oven, immediately brush the melted butter over the loaves to guarantee a soft crust.

-You can reheat the bread on a low temp covered in foil if you decide to make it a bit ahead of time.
+- *You can reheat it on a low temp covered in foil if you decide to make it a bit ahead of time.
 I cover it with a tea towel or something if I’m not going to serve it right away.